VISION-XL: High Definition Video Inverse Problem Solver using Latent Image Diffusion Models: High Definition Video Inverse Solver Using Latent Diffusion Models

-\textbf{Step 2: Denoised batch estimation.} After initialization, we guide the sampling path to ensure the data consistency condition.
-At timestep $0<t\leq\tau$, we sample denoise batch $\hat\Z_{t}$ from given latents $\Z_{t} := [\Z_{t}[1] \cdots \Z_{t}[N]]$ by sampling each latent in parallel using Tweedie's formula~\cite{efron2011tweedie} and the latent diffusion model $\boldsymbol{\epsilon}^{(t)}_{\theta}$.
-Unlike prior works~\cite{kwon2024solving, yeh2024diffir2vr, daras2024warped}, we sample latent frames in parallel, requiring memory for only a single frame during sampling.
+\textbf{Step 2: Pseudo-batch sampling.} After initialization, we guide the sampling path to ensure the data consistency condition.
+At timestep $0<t\leq\tau$, we sample denoise batch $\hat\z_{t}$ from given latents $\z_{t} := [\z_{t}[1] \cdots \z_{t}[N]]$ by using Tweedie's formula~\cite{efron2011tweedie}.
+Unlike SVI~\cite{kwon2024solving}, we split latent frames to construct pseudo-batch and sample each frame in parallel, requiring memory for only a single frame during the sampling, as shown in Fig.~\ref{fig:geometry2}.
+Similarly, inversion is also conducted within the pseudo-batch framework.
 This enables the recent advanced latent diffusion model to operate in this framework without a frame limit.
 As a proof-of-concept, we conduct experiments on 25-frame videos.

-Consider a parallel sampling of latent diffusion models along the temporal direction:
+Specifically, consider a parallel sampling of latent diffusion models along the temporal direction:

 The denoised latents $\hat{\Z}_{t}$ are computed using Tweedie's formula~\cite{efron2011tweedie}: